Latest updates on Covid-19 and ferry travel in Greece

 Latest Covid-19 ferry travel updates for Greece

-Also, passengers traveling to Greece from abroad are not required to complete and carry the Passenger Locator Form (PLF) to board ferries serving domestic routes in Greece, unless they wish so.
+Also, passengers traveling to Greece from abroad are not required to complete and carry the Passenger Locator Form (PLF) to board ferries serving domestic routes in Greece.

 Currently, there are no ferry travel restrictions due to Covid-19.
 You can catch a ferry to the Greek islands from all mainland ports and you can also go island-hopping between all island groups!